maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 CASEY: If you don’t see the scholarship as the best asset then you don’t have the same interests we do.

-ART STUDENT X: The scholarship preserves admission based solely on merit and not on an applicant’s finances.
+RYAN: The scholarship preserves admission based solely on merit and not on an applicant’s finances.
 Wouldn’t charging even partial tuition change that?

 EPSTEIN: Not in any way.
 It’s still merit-based admission, but probably over 50% of students have enough assets to be able to pay for school.
 Students of true need will still get a full scholarship.
 The scholarship reduction is only for those who can afford to pay.